-The Sightlines Team includes DVSM’s CEO, the Sightlines Participation and Engagement Advisor, Sightlines Associate – Economic Wellbeing and Workplace & EAP Responses, and the team of Sightlines Associates who lead and/or support projects that relate to practice priorities and community needs.
+The Sightlines Team includes DVSM’s CEO, and two Sightlines Associates who lead and/or support projects that relate to practice priorities and community needs.

 Rebecca is communications specialist and financial wellbeing expert with experience across the corporate, government and not-for profit sector.

 Before joining the Sightlines team at DVSM, she worked for the Commonwealth Bank (CBA) where she was responsible for developing the employee financial wellbeing program.
-Before that she managed the bank's school financial capability program, Start Smart.
 As a member of CBA’s Domestic and Family Violence Working Group Rebecca worked with a range experts to develop the Women’s Financial Wellbeing Guide and partnered with DVNSW to produce the Addressing Financial Abuse Guide.
 She also led development of the bank’s first Financial Inclusion Action Plan.

 With a background in communications and journalism, Rebecca developed her passion for financial wellbeing while working as a communications executive at the Association of Superannuation Funds of Australia (ASFA).
 In that capacity she was an Executive Committee member for MoneySmart Week and subsequently became the founding CEO of not-for-profit organisation, Financial Literacy Australia.

 At Sightlines DVSM, she works on the Insight Exchange initiative with a focus on economic abuse and the impact of domestic and family violence on economic wellbeing.

 In 2019, she founded a new not-for-profit, the Centre for Women's Economic Safety, and was awarded a Churchill Fellowship to explore service responses to women experiencing or escaping domestic financial abuse in the USA, Canada, and the UK.